sbt/website/src/sphinx/Detailed-Topics/Tasks.md

     }

 As mentioned in the introduction, a task is evaluated on demand.
-Each time sampleTask is invoked, for example, it will print the sum.
-If the username changes between runs, stringTask will take different values in those separate runs.
+Each time `sampleTask` is invoked, for example, it will print the sum.
+If the username changes between runs, `stringTask` will take different values in those separate runs.
 (Within a run, each task is evaluated at most once.)
 In contrast, settings are evaluated once on project load and are fixed until the next reload.

 #### Tasks with inputs

-Tasks with other tasks or settings as inputs are also defined using :=.
+Tasks with other tasks or settings as inputs are also defined using `:=`.
+The values of the inputs are referenced by the `value` method.
-The values of the inputs are referenced by the value method.
-This method is special syntax and can only be called when defining a task, such as in the argument to :=.
-The following defines a task that adds one to the value produced by intTask and returns the result.
+This method is special syntax and can only be called when defining a task, such as in the argument to `:=`.
+The following defines a task that adds one to the value produced by `intTask` and returns the result.

     sampleTask := intTask.value + 1